 Baby spinach is a versatile salad green with a bold, peppery flavour.
 It’s filled with nutritious minerals and vitamins.
 The tender baby leaves have a bolder taste than larger mature spinach leaves.

 Great in salads as well as almost any cooked dish, baby spinach can be sautéed, eaten raw, simmered, and much more!

 Broccoli packs a nutritious punch with high levels of vitamin C and dietary fiber.
-Because of its many other nutrients and cancer-fighting benefits, broccoli is a powerful little green to add to your meal.
+Because of its many other nutrients and cancer-fighting benefits, broccoli is a powerful little vegetable and a great addition to your diet.

 Asparagus is a spring vegetable and therefore only available in the Australian spring season.
-Only young asparagus shoots are commonly eaten as they turn harder an “woody” once they start to mature and grow.
+Only young asparagus shoots are commonly eaten as they became harder and “woody” once they start to grow into maturity.

-Being 93% water Asparagus is low in calories and sodium.
+Being 93% water, Asparagus is low in calories and sodium.
 A good source of folate for healthy cells, it also provides essential vitamins K and B, and micronutrients like magnesium, zinc – all for good health maintenance!

 Bok choy is the ubiquitous household leafy green, and one of the most popular vegetables in Asia.
-It is an excellent source of vitamin A, C and K. along with essential minerals such as potassium, calcium and manganese.
+It is an excellent source of vitamins A, C and K, along with essential minerals such as potassium, calcium and manganese.